nasa/ogma/ogma-cli/README.md

 # Acknowledgements
 <sup>[(Back to top)](#table-of-contents)</sup>

+Ogma has been created by Ivan Perez and Alwyn Goodloe.

 The Ogma team would like to thank Dimitra Giannakopoulou, Anastasia Mavridou, and Thomas Pressburger, from the FRET Team at NASA Ames, for the continued input during the development of Ogma.